 Paw Patrol: Top Notch Balm

 Two of the top USDA organic certified paw lotion for dogs includes the Four Legger organic paw pad healing balm and the Pawstruck Ruff relief balm.
-The Four Legger balm serves as an anti-inflammatory and antioxidant that moisturizes and heals dry damaged paw skin, and soothes a swollen dog paw.
+The Four Legger balm serves as an anti-inflammatory and antioxidant that moisturizes, heals dry, damaged paw skin, and soothes a swollen dog paw.
 It can also be utilized for chapped, rough, and irritated skin and is unscented and hypoallergenic.
 Ingredients here include organic hemp oil, rosemary extract, St. John’s wart, vitamin E, beeswax, and all-natural calendula oil.

 The Pawstruck Ruff relief variation comprises all-natural extra virgin olive oil, coconut oil, jojoba wax, GMO-devoid vitamin E, all natural beeswax, and carnauba wax.
 This toxin-free lotion for dogs is ideal for flaky, dry dog paw skin.
 It also soothes itching between your dog’s toes and bleeding that occurs when your pup walks on scorching or freezing terrain.

 Paw Nectar dog paw lotion comprises a blend of lavender oil, soothing aloe, certified all-natural avocado oil, coconut oil, cocoa butter, rosemary seed extract, and vitamin E. These are all fantastic moisturizers.